-Veterans with an LGBT or related identity can also face forms of bigotry and discrimination that can cause the loss of employment, housing, child custody, or physical or sexual assault.
+Veterans who identify as LGBTQ+ can also face forms of bigotry and discrimination that can cause the loss of employment, housing, child custody, or physical or sexual assault.
 These challenges and events can also lead to stress and anxiety, as well as social withdrawal and low self-esteem.

 Take the next step to connect with care.

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.

 Read VA's latest coronavirus information.
 If you have flu-like symptoms such as fever, cough, and shortness of breath, please call before you visit your local medical center or clinic.
 If you have an appointment, consider making it a telehealth appointment.